Yashica TLR Models (66 & 44)

 Models & Variations

-If you add in variations for models with early and late body types, changes in shutter type, shutter release method on Yashicaflex A series and lenses and different colour combinations on some models, there are at least 63 confirmed and I think at least 65 models and major variations of the 66 series.
-Based purely on known colour combinations, there are 18 model and colour variations of the 44 series.
-In total, there are at least 81 to 83 variations in models, shutters, lenses or major appearance differences.
+If you include the two pre-production models and add in variations for models with early and late body types, changes in shutter type, shutter release method on Yashicaflex A series and lenses and different colour combinations on some models, there are at least 64 models and major variations of the 66 series.
+Based purely on known colour combinations, there are 17 model and colour variations of the 44 series.
+In total across both ranges, there are at least 81 variations or more in models, shutters, lenses or major appearance differences.

 Yashica TLR Models & Specifications Table